raphael-group/hotnet2/README_HC.md

     newick_representation = newick(T)

-The output is a string representing the tree:
+The output is a string representing the tree.

 `newick_representation`: